ergon/airlock-helm-charts/charts/microgateway/README.md

   Afterwards use this secret in the Helm chart configuration file.
   ```
   config:
-    generic:
     tlsSecretName: "microgateway-tls"
   ```
 ### Service Account
-The microgateway runs under a dedicated service account created with the deployment by default.
+The Microgateway runs under a dedicated service account created with the deployment by default.
 The following example shows how to use an existing service account instead of having one created in the deployment.
 ```
 serviceAccount: